Two Lines That Intersect at Right Angles

 In Architecture and Construction

 Every building relies on perpendicular lines.
-Walls need to meet floors at 90 degrees — not 85, not 95.
-Why?
+Still, walls need to meet floors at 90 degrees — not 85, not 95.
+On the flip side, why?
 Because that's what makes a building stable.
 Door frames are rectangles (four right angles).
-Because of that, windows are rectangles.
+Windows are rectangles.
 The corners of your room are right angles.

 Carpenters use a tool called a speed square or a carpenter's square specifically to check and mark 90-degree angles.
 It's that fundamental to building anything that stands up properly.